17-Alignment chart-part 2 for the unbraced frames.

 The sixth point is the French equation for the K value from the nomograph, by God’s will.

-Usually, we get Ga and Gb and use the nomograph to get the k value, which is sometimes unclear.
-Using the French equation, we can get the approximate value of K near the k value obtained from the monograph.
+Usually, we get Ga and Gb and use the nomograph to determine the k value, which can sometimes be unclear.
+Using the French equation, we can obtain an approximate value of K that is close to the value reported in the monograph.

 Assumptions used in the Nomograph.